LunatiqueCoder/luna/README.md

 ## 📃 License

-This project is released under the [MIT License](LICENSE).
+📃 This project is released under the [MIT License](LICENSE). \
+💻 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## ⚠️ WARNINGS ⚠️
 - ### Work in progress
-> 🚧 This template is currently under development, but we consider it stable.
+> 🚧 This template is currently under development, but we consider it stable. \
+> 🙏 Please feel free to try it out and open an issue if you find any problems.

 - ### React Native CLI
 > ⚠️ [Please be sure your environment is set up correctly for React Native CLI.](https://reactnative.dev/docs/environment-setup) \
 > 🔗 https://reactnative.dev/docs/environment-setup